Founder's Research Healthcare AI Federated Learning Calculating...

 Full HIPAA and GDPR compliance with data never leaving institutions

-Successful collaboration across multiple medical facilities
+Successful collaboration framework across multiple medical facilities

 The Research Problem